Oklahoma museums preserve oil and natural gas history in Bartlesville and Ponca City.

-“These museums reaffirm our Oklahoma roots,” proclaimed Jim Mulva, chairman and CEO of ConocoPhillips, which built the Conoco Museum in Ponca City and the Phillips Museum in Bartlesville as “gifts to the people of Oklahoma, visitors to the state, and our employee and retiree populations around the world.”
+“These museums reaffirm our Oklahoma roots,” proclaimed Jim Mulva, chairman and CEO of ConocoPhillips, on May 12, 2007.
+The major oil company built the Conoco Museum in Ponca City and the Phillips Museum in Bartlesville as “gifts to the people of Oklahoma, visitors to the state, and our employee and retiree populations around the world.”

 One exhibit recreates a 1950s R&D laboratory; another depicts an outdoor scene of a “doodlebugger” at work; a third explains the technology behind the world’s first tension-leg offshore platform.

-The Continental Oil and Transportation Company soon purchased two railroad tank cars – the first to be used west of the Missouri River.
+The Continental Oil and Transportation Company purchased two railroad tank cars, the first such cars to be used west of the Missouri River (learn about early designs in Densmore Brothers invent First Oil Tank).

 The Phillips Petroleum Company Museum tells the story of the company’s founders — brothers Frank and L.E.
 (Lee Eldas) Phillips, who began their quest for oil in 1903, after hearing of vast oil deposits in Oklahoma.